Starting with a Dream

 “Route 66 has always been for dreamers.
 That’s how Main Street Murals got started."

-Julliette Tison, founding president of Main Street Murals, dreamed of a mural program that would revitalize Main Street and educate viewers about the rich history and natural wonders of our Mojave Desert.
+Julliette Tison, founding president of Main Street Murals, dreamed of a mural program that would revitalize Main Street and educate viewers about the rich history and natural wonders of the Mojave Desert.

-Local residents are involved in every aspect; from historical research, measuring walls, contacting property owners and city personnel, to renderings and the final mural.
+Local residents have been involved in every aspect; from historical research, measuring walls, contacting property owners and city personnel, to renderings and the final mural.

 Many of the murals have been “Mural-in-a-Day” or youth program projects where volunteers from the community work under the direction of a master artist.
 This develops civic pride and potential mural artists.

-The children in our elementary schools held a contest and helped in naming the jack rabbit that appears in each mural.
+The children in the elementary schools held a contest and helped in naming the jack rabbit that appears in each mural.
 Be sure to look for “Dusty Rusty” in his many forms.